Not-so-Cleansing Recessions: Model

 \subsection{Business Cycles}

-Since we are interested in isolating the long-run consequences of temporary fluctuations, we focus on steady states.
-We return to the full dynamics at the end of the section.
+To isolate the long-run consequences of temporary fluctuations, we compare steady states before and after shocks.
+We return to the full dynamics, including transitions, at the end of the section.
 We define business cycles as one-time, unexpected shocks to the fixed costs of production, $f^c$.
 Such cycles could, for example, be driven by varying financing conditions in working capital constraints.\footnote{An alternative interpretation of these shocks is that the fixed costs are produced in a different sector $c$ from labour and that downturns are triggered by reductions in the TFP of sector $c$.} We focus on this kind of recession as they have the highest potential to generate \textit{cleansing effects} since fixed costs directly govern selection.
 We consider alternative sources of business cycle fluctuations in Section \ref{sec:otherbc}.
+Our overarching goal is to characterize the effects of recessions in terms of cleansing effects, defined as changes in the productivity distribution, as in Figure \ref{fig:tfp_entrant_exiters}, and overall output effects.

 Formally, consider an economy running through three phases, capturing the dynamics of crises.
 In phase $\tau = 1$, fixed costs equal $f_l^c$, then unexpectedly increase to $f_h^c>f_l^c$ in phase $\tau = 2$, and subsequently revert to $f_l^c$ in phase $\tau = 3$; subscripts $l$ and $h$ refer to low and high.\footnote{Note that considering the phase 3 reversion to $f_l^c$ is equivalent to studying the limit of a slow-moving process of mean-reversion of the fixed cost to the long-run mean of $f_l^c$.
-We characterize this problem in Appendix \ref{prop:smooth_reversion_pareto_smooth_fc}.}
+We characterize this problem in Appendix \ref{prop:smooth_reversion_pareto_smooth_fc}.} Our comparison of interest is between phases 1 and 3, in which the vector of parameters characterizing the economy is the same, but the history is different.
+As the economy does not feature slow-moving dynamics, the three phases can be thought of as three long-run steady states or as three consecutive periods.